pangyuteng/caserel/README.txt

 For a demonstration, run script 'getRetinalLayersExample.m'.

-` How to pronounce CASeReL? say is like c
+` How to pronounce CASeReL? say is like casserole.